sh-khashimov/SwiftFortuneWheel/Documentation/Port_to_Other_Platforms.md

 ### macOS

-**SwiftFortuneWheel** is ported to **macOS** at `version 1.1.0` and should be work natively.
+**SwiftFortuneWheel** is ported to **macOS** at `version 1.1.0` and should work natively.
 However, you should note that the `SwiftFortuneWheel` view could be clipped with `NSView`, in order to fix that, you can add the inner spacing with auto-layout in your constrains and you need also specify `alignmentRectInsets` in the configuration.

 > **See [SwiftFortuneWheelDemo-macOS example](../Examples)**